Safe Driving Tips: Be Distraction-Free

-Tip #1: Devices in the Back
+Tip 1: Keep All Devices in the Back Seat

-One of the most the most effective ways you can assure you'll be free from distraction while driving, is to make sure all your gadgets and devices go in the backseat--or if you can stomach it; the trunk.
+One of the most the most effective ways you can assure you'll be free from distraction while driving is to make sure all your gadgets and devices go in the backseat or—if you can stomach it—the trunk.

-Tip #2.
-Don't trust other Drivers
+Tip 2: Don't Trust Other Drivers

-As I grew older, and started bugging him to let me leave the empty parking lots and hit the road, even if it was just for one short block--and again later when I wanted to be able to borrow his car to take out on my own, he'd always tell me to be safe on the road.
+As I grew older and started bugging him to let me leave the empty parking lots and hit the road, even if it was just for one short block (and again later when I wanted to be able to borrow his car to take out on my own), he'd always tell me to be safe on the road.
 I'd tell him I'd drive especially well, and he'd always remind me, "It's not you I'm worried about, it's everyone else."

-I remember these words everytime I get on the road, and am especially reminded of them every time I find I'm not paying strong enough attention to the road that someone almost runs me off it as the cut in front of me without waiting for me to slow down and let them in, or when I come to stop sign and am quickly ready to take off, but someone on the other side decides to rush through and not wait their turn.
+I remember these words every time I get on the road and am especially reminded of them every time I find I'm not paying strong enough attention to the road that someone almost runs me off it as they cut in front of me without waiting for me to slow down and let them in, or when I come to stop sign and am quickly ready to take off, but someone on the other side decides to rush through and not wait their turn.

 This is why it's ever so important to make sure you're paying attention to as much as possible while you're driving, within reason of course.

 For example, if you were to only keep your eyes on the road ahead of you, you might not see the person speeding up behind you just as you're trying to merge into the lane to your left.
 That means you won't have those vital seconds you need to move back into your original lane and avoid that highway bomber before it's too late.
-Checking your rearview and side mirrors approximately every 10 seconds, could mean the difference between avoiding an accident by miles vs waking up in a gurney wondering how you got into a hospital room.
+Checking your rearview and side mirrors approximately every 10 seconds could mean the difference between avoiding an accident by miles and waking up in a gurney wondering how you got into a hospital room.

-The only way around automotive accidents like these, that are caused by other driver's poor driving habits, is to make sure you're intentionally aware of what's going on around you.
+The only way around automotive accidents like these (which are caused by other driver's poor driving habits) is to make sure you're intentionally aware of what's going on around you.
 The best way to maintain that awareness is to consciously make sure you'll consistently checking your rearview mirror, side mirrors and blind spot, while also looking several cars ahead to see if traffic stops, and paying especially close attention to any cross streets, crosswalks, and cars in front of you.

 As time goes on, you'll find yourself thinking about everything going on around you when you're actively driving and not distracted.
 You're inner monologue might be noticing things like:

 Did I use the turn signals back there?

 Oh look!
 A stop sign coming up . . .

 Watch out for that pedestrian who shouldn't be crossing the road up there!

 Over time, you learn to develop this skill either way.
-You're ahead of the game if you learn it from a parent or driving teacher, or even just now while reading this hub.
+You're ahead of the game if you learn it from a parent or driving teacher, or even just now while reading this article.
 Though even if you're not lucky enough to catch the tip ahead of time, you'll find that the road will teach you to actively pay attention to the world around your car, as you experience nutty other drivers on your own.

 So, whether you're just getting out onto the road for one of the first few times, or if you've been on the road for a while and are looking to build up your ability to avoid automotive collisions and drive distraction free, this tip is for YOU.
 The lowered hassles from fewer accidents on the road will just be a bonus for the rest of the world.